RMFogle/advisor/README.md

 - Netlify for frontend deployment.

 ## Features:
-- Timer Clock / Used as a pomodoro clock
+- Timer Clock / Used as a pomodoro timer
 - Task List
 - Routine Cards